-Get registered as a licensed builder in as little as six months via this fast tracked program geared towards people with at least three years’ experience in the building industry.
+Get registered as a licensed builder in as few as six months via this fast tracked course.

-This program is geared towards people with at least three years’ experience in the building industry looking to attain formal registration as a builder.
-In it, you'll examine the principles, techniques, and regulations of the building and construction industry primarily related to residential construction.
+Designed for those seeking formal registration as a builder after at least three years of industry experience, you'll examine the principles, techniques, and regulations of the building and construction industry primarily related to residential construction.

-This program is offered in a blended teaching model via workshops and tutorials and is recognised by the Victorian Building Authority (VBA), the registration body for builders in Victoria.
+This course is offered in a blended teaching model via workshops and tutorials, and is recognised by the Victorian Building Authority (VBA), the registration body for builders in Victoria.

 *Programs may change as training packages are updated.

-Each cluster in this program includes at least one workshop, involving industry speakers and facilitation.
-You’ll also have access to ongoing online and face-to-face tutorial support.
+Each cluster in this course includes at least one workshop involving industry speakers and facilitation.
+You’ll also have access to ongoing online and face-to-face support.

-Ongoing assessment throughout the semester includes reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments and quizzes depending on which cluster you are currently completing.
+Assessments include reports, oral classes, presentations, group projects, research projects, laboratory projects,practical assignments and quizzes.

 RMIT offers a variety of learning and teaching approaches, including seminars, workshops, presentations, and group discussions.
 You'll have access to online resources through the myRMIT student portal.

-This program offers learning clustered into specialised clusters.
+This course offers learning organised into specialised clusters.

-Each cluster is entirely independent of the others and clusters can be completed in any order.
-This allows students to enter the program at any stage of the year rather than waiting for formal intakes.
+Each cluster is entirely independent of the others, and they can be completed in any order, allowing students to enter the program at any stage of the year.

 Major clusters include: